Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - 600 – 20 oz hot water

-- Boiling water around (195-205ºF), higher than that will over-extract flavors from the grounds.
+- Boiling water around (195-205ºF); higher than that will over-extract flavours from the grounds.

-- Reg. the amount of water – if needed is 16 oz brew, use only 8 oz of water as the rest comes from the ice.
+- Reg.
+The amount of water—if needed—is 16 oz brew; use only 8 oz, as the rest comes from the ice.

 - Set a dripper cone on top of a carafe.

 - Line with a paper filter.
-Use a little bit of water to pre-wet the coffee filter and discard the water from the carafe.
+Use a little water to pre-wet the coffee filter and discard the water from the carafe.

 - Place ice in the carafe